Front view of a gardener inspecting a garden bed

 can be requested within a set period after the initial outcome; a senior manager will re-examine the case and provide a final internal response.
 If the matter remains unresolved, independent mediation or arbitration can be considered where both parties agree to this route.
 These alternative dispute resolution routes are outlined as options rather than mandatory steps.

+A garden scene displaying a section of a neatly maintained lawn with short, green grass in the foreground.
+Behind the grass, there is a wooden garden bed with a variety of green foliage, including climbing plants and leafy bushes.
+Several gardening tools, such as a small hand rake, trowel, gardening gloves, and a fork, are arranged in front of the garden bed, suggesting recent gardening activity.
+The background features a clear, bright sky, indicating a sunny day, and the overall setting appears to be a well-kept outdoor space typical of residential gardens in Limehouse, London.
+This image emphasizes the importance of lawn care, plant maintenance, and outdoor garden organization services provided by companies like Gardening Limehouse in the local residential area.
 What we ask from complainants: clear, factual information and any relevant imagery or documents so that we can investigate effectively.
 Be specific about dates, locations and the work performed.
 While we strive to be accommodating, we also expect all interactions to be professional and lawful; abusive or threatening conduct will not be tolerated and may affect how we progress a complaint.

+A brightly lit garden scene with a variety of flowers and gardening tools arranged on a wooden bench.
+In the foreground, there are two tall sunflowers with large yellow petals and dark centers, surrounded by white daisies with yellow centers and pink and purple flowering plants.
+A straw hat is positioned next to gardening gloves, a small hand rake, and pruning shears, indicating recent outdoor gardening activity.
+The background shows a lush green hedge or trees, suggesting a well-maintained outdoor space in an urban or suburban setting, typical of a garden in Limehouse.
+The overall scene conveys a vibrant and inviting environment suitable for gardening services, with natural sunlight highlighting the diverse textures and colors of the plants and garden accessories.
 Records and confidentiality: all complaints and outcomes are logged to help us identify recurring issues and training needs.
 We treat personal information collected during a complaint in line with our privacy approach and retain records for quality assurance and compliance purposes.
 Where a complaint uncovers a systemic problem, we will implement corrective measures, which may include retraining staff, updating operating procedures or revising material suppliers.

 Remedies for validated complaints may include remediation of unsatisfactory works at no additional charge, partial or full refunds for specific elements that did not meet agreed standards, or other reasonable compensatory actions tailored to the situation.
 We cannot offer compensation for consequential losses beyond direct remedies related to our work unless explicitly agreed during the complaint process.
 Decisions are made on a case-by-case basis with fairness as the guiding principle.